Who is Bream Bay Village Limited?

 When did construction of Bream Bay Village commence?

 Construction of Bream Bay Village commenced on 1st April 2018.
-First residents have now already moved into the village.

 Why do people choose to live in a retirement village?